HTML::TextExtractor::LangDetect - Page language detection

 - Supports gzip/deflate/brotli compression

-- Detects and converts website encodings to UTF-8
+- Detection and conversion of website encodings to UTF-8

 - Choice of engine (HTTP or Chrome)

-- Detects website language without using third-party services
+- Website language detection without using third-party services

 - Accuracy of detection in %